Report on a small worked stone assemblage from Dorset

 Attention: Important Disclaimer

-To avoid any complications, the author decided not to upload his original assignment on the web due to certain copyright issues and out of professional courtesy to the archaeological unit, which originally handled the assemblage.
-The current paper presents the author’s own analysis and discussion of the material, including personal illustrations and photographs, which are still the author’s own intellectual property.
-The location of the archaeological site, where the material comes from, and other information related to its excavation have been purposely altered.
+To avoid any complications, the author decided not to upload his original assignment to the web due to copyright issues and out of professional courtesy to the archaeological unit that originally handled the assemblage.
+The current paper presents the author’s analysis and discussion of the material, including personal illustrations and photographs, which remain the author’s intellectual property.
+The location of the archaeological site, the source of the material, and other information related to its excavation have been deliberately altered.

-The author clearly states that the publication of his work on his personal website does not consist of a commercial activity and does not aim towards economic profit.
-By contrast, the author wishes his work to be publicly available for free and to be shared openly among those interested in reading it, particularly students in the analysis of ceramics and lithics, who might be looking for examples of finds reports.
+The author clearly states that publishing his work on his personal website is not a commercial activity and does not aim at economic profit.
+By contrast, the author wishes his work to be publicly available for free and shared openly with those interested in reading it, particularly students in the analysis of ceramics and lithics who might be looking for examples of find reports.

 Introduction

-This finds report discusses six worked stone objects that were recovered from the Late Iron Age – Early Roman settlement of Bethlehem Farm, Dorset.
-The report is divided in three artefact groups: mortars, quernstones and a possible whetstone.
+This report discusses six worked stone objects recovered from the Late Iron Age – Early Roman settlement of Bethlehem Farm, Dorset.
+The report is divided into three artefact groups: mortars, quernstones and a possible whetstone.
 The location of Area 52 and the broader archaeological site of Bethlehem Farm are noted by Davies (1964, 75).

 Mortars

 Three mortar fragments were recovered from the site’s topsoil.
-Although unstratified, such fragments suggest domestic activities dating in the Roman period.
-All fragments are made of local Purbeck Limestone, which is the main geological formation in the local vicinity (Davies, 1964).
+Although unstratified, such fragments suggest domestic activities dating to the Roman period.
+All fragments are made of local Purbeck Limestone, the main geological formation in the area (Davies, 1964).
 Hand specimen examination shows that the three fragments come from three different mortars.
 More specifically:

 Figure 1: Mortars